modernben/forge-docs/1.0/servers/ssh.md

 ssh forge@IP_ADDRESS
 ```

-## Server Git Project Access
+## Server SSH Key / Git Project Access

-During the provisoning of a server, Forge will add the server's public SSH key to the SSH keys of the Forge user's connected source control providers.
-This allows the server to clone any repository that the user has access to.
+When a server is provisioned, an SSH key is generated for the server.
+This key is stored at `~/.ssh/id_rsa` and its public key counterpart is stored at `~/.ssh/id_rsa.pub`.
+When creating a server, you will have the option to add this key to your connected source control providers.
+By doing so, the server will be able to clone any repository that your source control account has access to.

-To opt-out of having a server's SSH key added to your source control provider account, uncheck the **Add Server's SSH Key To Source Control Providers** option in the **Create Server** form.
+Alternatively, you may opt-out of having this key added to your source control providers by un-checking the **Add Server's SSH Key To Source Control Providers** option when creating a server.
+When opting-out, you will need to use site-level [Deploy Keys](#deploy-keys) in order to grant your server access to specific repositories on a source control provider such as GitHub, GitLab, or Bitbucket.

 ### Deploy Keys